victorchall/EveryDream/doc/AUTO_CAPTION.md

 This requires an Nvidia GPU, but is not terribly intensive work.
 It should run fine on something like a 1050 Ti 4GB.

+[EveryDream trainer](https://github.com/victorchall/EveryDream-trainer) no longer requires cropped images.
+You only need to crop to exclude stuff you don't want trained, or to improve the portion of face close ups in your data.
+The EveryDream trainer now accepts multiple aspect ratios and can train on them natively.

-I suggest using [Birme](https://www.birme.net/?target_width=512&target_height=512&auto_focal=false&image_format=webp&quality_jpeg=95&quality_webp=99) to crop and resize first, but there are various tools out there for this.
-I strongly suggest making sure to crop well for training!
-It's best to crop to square first because you do not want to caption things that are later removed by cropping.
+But if you do wish to crop for other trainers, you can use [Birme](https://www.birme.net/?target_width=512&target_height=512&auto_focal=false&image_format=webp&quality_jpeg=95&quality_webp=99) to crop and resize first.
+There are various tools out there for this.

 ## Execute